sincile/P2P_File_Server/README.txt

 8 EXIT - Sends a message to the server which lets the server know the client is disconnecting, then ends the program.

 How to compile: Start up PuTTY and login if necessary.
 Type "python3 server.py" and then "python3 client.py <IP Address> <Port Number (Optional)>".
+Since Python is an interpreted language you will not need to compile any code

 How to run: Start up PuTTY and login if necessary.
 Type "python3 server.py" and then "python3 client.py <IP Address> <Port Number (Optional)>".

 Design overview: The user will start up PuTTY, and login if necessary.
 Then the user will type "python3 server.py" and then "python3 client.py <IP Address> <Port Number (Optional)>".
 If the user does not input a port number, the default of 8000 will be used.
 After that, the user will be given a list of commands.
 If anything other than a command from the list is input, an error message will be displayed.
 Likewise, if the number of arguments is not met, an error message will also be displayed.
 The user can then input commands until they exit the program by pressing "8" and then "Enter".
+All messages/commands follow the given algorithms/syntax provied in the originial program specifications.

 Type of library used: Shared because it is the default type for Python.